metno/pyaerocom/docs/06_collocation.rst

 This notebook gives an introduction into collocation of gridded data with observations.
-Here, AODs of the ECMWF CAMS reanalysis model are compared with global daily observations from the AeroNet V2 for the years of XXX-XXX.
+Here, AODs of the ECMWF CAMS reanalysis model are compared with global daily observations from the AeroNet V2 (Level 2) for the years of 2010-2018.

+NOTE
+^^^^

+ This notebook is currently under development

 Import setup and imports
 ^^^^^^^^^^^^^^^^^^^^^^^^